‘Coming back gently’: Petaluma festivals preparing to return this summer

 During the last Butter and Egg Days celebration April 2019, organizers counted upwards of 20,000 spectators milling around downtown streets, while maximum turnout was once estimated to bring 35,000 people.

-Scheduled for September 25, McCusker said this year’s Butter and Egg Days will look more like a downtown street party than the massive parade that has become a tourist attraction across the county and state.
-After a punishing 2020, McCusker said it felt important to both recognize this year marks the 40th anniversary of Butter and Egg Days and to give the community something to look forward to this fall.
+Originally scheduled for September 25, McCusker said the board this week decided to pull the plug on what was to be a downsized event this year.

-Many of the quirky traditions like the designation of a Grand Marshal and ‘Good Egg’ will return at this year’s downsized event, McCusker said, as will the Antique Fair typically held the following day – September 26.
+Many of the quirky traditions like the designation of a Grand Marshal and ‘Good Egg’ were set to return at this year’s event, McCusker said.
+The Antique Fair, set for Sept.
+26, is still moving ahead as scheduled, McCusker confirmed Tuesday evening.

 By then, McCusker is hopeful vaccination rates will have continued in their upward trend, and that community members will feel comfortable attending.